Quick Answer

 - Select pilot: moderate complexity, no Esri-specific dependencies, measurable performance

-- Translate using patterns above: test each operation with production data
+- Translate using patterns above: test each operation with approved target data

 - Benchmark rigorously: run both versions 5 times, measure mean/std deviation